ahrefs/ocannl/lib/shape_inference.md

 * `unify_dim`: solves a single equation between two values of type `dim`, and recursively all `dim` equations that this entails, but not other constraints.
 * `unify_row`: solves a single equation between two rows, and recursively all `dim` and `row` equations that this entails, but not other constraints.
   * This is a depth-first component of an otherwise breadth-first overall constraint solution process, a "simplify early" optimization.
+  * It also solves equal-to-reverse `Reverse_eq` constraints.
+For simplicity, it postpones solving till at most one row variable remains in a `Reverse_eq`.
 * `apply_dim_constraint` resp. `apply_row_constraint`: if they cannot make any progress on the constraint, they return `None`.
 Otherwise, they return a list of derived constraints, and an updated `dim_constraint` resp. `row_constraint`.
 * `solve_dim_ineq`: solves a single inequality between two values of type `dim`; returns derived equations and inequalities.
 It maintains the between-variable bounds and the least-upper-bound (LUB).
 But there can only be one LUB (a dimension > 1) without forcing the bound variable itself to a solved form (with dimension = 1).
 * `solve_row_ineq`: solves a single inequality between two rows; returns derived equations and inequalities.
 It derives between-`dim` inequalities from the known parts of the compared rows.
 It maintains between-row-variable bounds (when known parts of the rows match) and the LUB.
 It forces the `cur` side to have at least the number of axes of the `subr` side (via a variables-only `template`).
 It updates the LUB by computing dimensions-wise LUBs.